-This endo mycorrhizal produced by BioOrganics, LLC is OMRI listed and registered with the CDFA as an Organic Input Material.
-It contains a blend of nine of the top types of Endomycorrhizal spores - Glomus aggregatum, G. etunicatum, G. clarum, G. deserticola, G. intraradices, G. monosporus, G. mosseae, Gigaspora margarita, and Paraglomus brasilianum.
+This endomycorrhizal inoculate contains a blend of nine of the top types of Endomycorrhizal spores including; Glomus aggregatum, G. etunicatum, G. clarum, G. deserticola, G. intraradices, G. monosporus, G. mosseae, Gigaspora margarita, and Paraglomus brasilianum.
 The spore count guarantee is a minimum of 50 spores per cubic centimeter.

-Existing Plants: Probe 2 - 8 small holes in the area of a plants root system, push 1 tsp down each hole into the root zone
+- Existing Plants: Probe 2 - 8 small holes in the area of a plants root system, push 1 tsp down each hole into the root zone

 - Seedling Trays: Mix into water at a rate of 1/2 cup/gallon (30 cc/liter) and drench trays.
-Avoid wasteful runoff, keep mixture agitated, and use within 24 hours.

-Lawns: Apply as soil drench, 1 tablespoon/gallon, each gallon treats 50 sq. feet.
-Follow immediately with watering in.
+- Lawns: Apply as soil drench, 1 - 2 tablespoon/gallon, each gallon treats 50 sq. feet.
+Follow immediately with a thorough watering

 A complete list of well known and often grown plants that form and benefit from a mycorrhizal relationship can be found here...
 Mycorrhizal Relationship List